 Medical examinations.
 The Act allows employers to require a medical examination, which may include a medical history, for the purpose of determining whether the person has the ability or capacity to safely perform the job duties for which he or she is otherwise qualified or to aid in determining possible accommodations for a disability, provided that:

 • An offer of employment has been made on the condition that the person meets the physical and mental requirements of the job with or without reasonable accommodation.

-• The examination (unless limited to determining the extent to which a person's disability would ...
+• The examination (unless limited to determining the extent to which a person's ...